stp-ngnm/tappy-bird/README.md

 details for configuration are commented out in script better directions are found in the file title step2

+# NOTE for debian users
+you can use either of the 2 options in a gnome terminal

 # NOTE for android --- termux users
 there are some apps you can use if you find yourself concernd with google instalation and activity trackers